automl/CARL/docs/source/environments/environment_families/classic_control.rst

     :align: left
     :alt: Pendulum Environment

+In Pendulum, the agent's task is to swing up an inverted pendulum and balance it at the top from a random position.
+The action here is the direction and amount of force the agent wants to apply to the pendulum.

 .. image:: ../data/context_generalization_plots/plot_ecdf_CARLPendulumEnv.png
     :width: 50%
     :align: right
     :alt: Influence of context settings on an agent trained on the default environment.

-:raw-html:`<br />`
-In Pendulum, the agent's task is to swing up an inverted pendulum and balance it at the top from a random position.
-The action here is the direction and amount of force the agent wants to apply to the pendulum.
+    Influence of context settings on an agent trained on the default environment.

 .. csv-table:: Defaults and Bounds
    :file: ../data/context_definitions/CARLPendulumEnv.csv